 Health Benefits of Steam Cleaning

-There are a wide variety of benefits in using steam cleaners to sanitize your home.
+If you're new to steam cleaners, you may be unfamiliar with all the ways they can improve the health of your home.
 First, and most importantly, is that unlike common bleach or ammonia based cleaners, steam cleaning uses no chemicals to clean or sanitize.
 This means that unlike common cleaners that often contain an array of toxic chemicals, steam cleaning uses ONLY water and heat.

 There is no residue, no bleach or ammonia smell, and no chance of chemicals further polluting your indoor air.
 In other areas of our website we have discussed contact dermatitis and how simply coming in contact with the residue from household bleach cleaners can actually trigger a reaction in sensitive people.
 As trite as it may sound some people have developed contact dermatitis from toilet seats.